 Bhootnath Temple.
 The history of this temple dates back to the 16th century and the story behind the making of this temple is quite intriguing.
 According to folklore, it is said that the emperor dreamt about Lord Shiva, who is also known as Bhootnath, leaving one of his lingas at the Samkhetar village of Mandi.
 And the next morning, interestingly, he found the linga exactly where he had dreamt about.
 Seeing this, he decided to build a temple and named it Baba Bhootnath Temple.
 From then on, the Mandi Shivaratri Fair started.

 By Air.
 If you are planning your trip to Mandi via flight then the best option would be Kullu Manali airport in Bhuntar.
-This airport is located at a distance of about 60 km from Mandi.
+This airport is located at a distance of about 60-70 km from Mandi.
 It is also the nearest airport from Mandi, Himachal Pradesh.
 This airport is situated on the banks of river Beas.
 And sometime in 2008, a new terminal was also inaugurated here.
-This airport is well connected with other Indian cities like Delhi, Mumbai, Bengaluru via Air India flights.
-After you deboard at the airport, you will need to further cover a distance of about 55-60 km.
-For this, you can easily take a cab to reach your destination.
+It is well connected with other Indian cities like Delhi, Mumbai, Bengaluru via Air India flights.
+After you deboard at the airport, you will need to further cover the remaining distance by some means of transportation like a cab or a bus.

 By Road.
 Traveling via road is always refreshing as well as soul rejuvenating so you can definitely opt for visiting Mandi via your own vehicle or even by a bus.
 The journey to Mandi can prove to be one of the best road trips you will ever take courtesy its fascinating landscapes.
 The town is very well connected via road networks to other Indian cities.
 From Ludhiana, you will need to cover a distance of around 231 km via NH205, from Chandigarh you will need to cover 193 km via NH154, from Jalandhar you will need to cover an approximate distance of 236 km via NH154.